 The weather is getting colder, but that doesn't have to mean having to pay sky-high energy bills.
 Here are our top tips for keeping warm at home.

-As the cold weather really starts to bite, many of us are turning the thermostat up to the maximum and diving back under the covers.
+As the nights draw in and the temperature really starts to tumble, many of us are turning the thermostat up to the maximum and diving back under the covers.

 Of course, that could leave you with a monster energy bill to contend with when spring eventually arrives.